zenml-io/zenml-projects/Atari-Game-Player/ReadMe.md

 - `DQN/model.py` This file consists all the utility functions and classes which we need for developing our steps, all the classes and functions are explained in detail in their respective docstring.

-- `pipelines/training_pipeline` This file makes the full pipeline for training the model, we had made use of Zenml pipeline module to make it.
+- `pipelines/training_pipeline` This file has the pipeline for training the model, built using the ZenML pipeline module.

 - `steps/game_wrap.py` It is a wrapper for the Gym environment.
 It will manage the state fed to the DQN.
 - `steps/build_dqn.py` It builds the keras model